egordm/MGTCOM/notes/Meta/Thesis Description.md

 ## Description

-Recent developments in big data and graph representation learning have allowed researchers to make breakthroughs in social network analysis and identification of communities.
-While opening a lot of opportunities for research, such approaches are highly limited to snaphots of rapidly evolving social networks.
+Recent developments in big data and graph representation learning have allowed researchers to make breakthroughs in social network analysis and the identification of communities.
+While opening a lot of research opportunities, such approaches are highly limited to snapshots of rapidly evolving social networks.

-Relying on novel research of dynamic graph representation learning, goal of my thesis project is to build a framework for community detection and representation in evolving heterogenous networks.
-To verify the merit of the proposed framework, it will be evalutated against baselines on static heterogenous graphs, and analysed against gathered twitter dataset on covid measures (citation needed).
+Relying on novel research of dynamic graph representation learning, the goal of my thesis project is to build a framework for community detection and representation in evolving heterogeneous networks.
+To verify the merit of the proposed framework, it will be evaluated against baselines on static heterogeneous graphs, and analyzed against gathered twitter dataset on covid measures (citation needed).

+The challenges addressed in this project include but are not limited to the fact that the covered subjects are still novel and under active research.
+Because of that, there is still no clear consensus for definitions of some important structures such as temporal communities and dynamic networks.
+Over the course of the project, their definitions need to be thoroughly researched and compiled from related works and the to be solved problem.
+The nature of networks containing multimodal data in form of node types, edge types, and temporal differences also needs to be addressed and solved appropriately.
+Finally, the dynamic nature of the communities needs to be explored as these communities may emerge, grow, split and fade over time.

 ## Outline